sjain882/HELEN-ClearType-Toggle/.github/README.md

 - `--disable`, `-d`: Patches the HELEN executable so that it has no control over ClearType (it will never attempt to turn ClearType on/off).
 Displays message box indicating success/failure.

-- Example usage: `HelenClearTypeToggle -p "C:\Applications\HELEN.exe" --e`
+- Example usage: `HelenClearTypeToggle -p "C:\Applications\HELEN.exe" --enable`

 - If no arguments are specified, the GUI will launch.